 Mork’s second book-appearance happened around the same time, in the second issue of Becoming The Forrest.
 During june the band started rehearsing with ex-Dimmu Borgir drummer Tjodalv, who had shown interest of stepping in whenever Malignant was on the road with Ragnarok.
 Early summer Mork signed to Peaceville Records for album number three.
 Now Mork became label-buddies with Darkthrone among others on a bigger label.
 In july the band was joined by Nocturno Culto on stage during a show in Trysil, performing ‘Hudbreiderens Revir’.

 In August Peaceville released the digital single and music-video ‘I Hornenes Bilde’ which spread like wildfire on the internet.
-The video was compiled of footage from the bands show at Rockefeller Music Hall, in march, shot by Daniel Pedersen/PunkRockPhoto.
+The video was compiled of footage from the bands show at Rockefeller Music Hall, in march, shot by Punkrockphoto.

-‘Eremittens Dal’ has received positive reviews so far.
+‘Eremittens Dal’ received positive reviews from both fans and critics.